w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 ### [Assess the situation](assess_the_situation.html)

-Knowing the current state of key resources will help with understanding the scale of the task and communicating the need for change.
+Know the organization's current state of accessibility to help determine scope of work ahead.

 {::nomarkdown}
 <%= article :end %>